Life Sciences and Medical Office Real Estate

 Medical office buildings, by contrast, are clinical care delivery facilities (physician practices, imaging centres, ambulatory surgery centres, and specialist clinics) where the principal product is patient visits rather than research outputs.
 The infrastructure requirements, tenant profiles, lease economics, and valuation methodologies differ substantially across these two segments.

 Life sciences lease economics are dominated by tenant improvement costs that are among the highest in the commercial real estate sector.
-Converting a generic office building to wet lab standard requires $150 to $300 per square foot in tenant improvements, covering HVAC modifications (dedicated exhaust for fume hoods, 100% outside air systems), reinforced floor loads (300-500 lbs per SF for equipment), upgraded electrical capacity, and specialised plumbing, per CBRE's North America Life Sciences 2024 Outlook.
+Converting a generic office building to wet lab standard requires $150 to $300 per square foot in tenant improvements, a commonly cited industry range, covering HVAC modifications (dedicated exhaust for fume hoods, 100% outside air systems), reinforced floor loads (300-500 lbs per SF for equipment), upgraded electrical capacity, and specialised plumbing.

 Established tenants with Phase 2 or Phase 3 drug candidates and institutional backing can absorb these TI packages through base rent amortisation, but pre-revenue biotech tenants present covenant risk that landlords mitigate through letters of credit (typically 6-12 months of base rent), personal guarantees from institutional sponsors, and staged TI disbursements tied to regulatory milestones.
 The result is that life sciences landlords are underwriting both real estate risk and the operating risk of the tenant's research pipeline.